Contents

 Components tab

-User Collections tab
+Collections tab

 Collections you have saved on this team appear here, ready to be reused.
 Each can be used as a shared block (one edit updates every page that references it after publish) or converted into an embedded copy tied to a single parent — see Collections for the full guide.
 For each collection you can: